perldude/perldude/README.md

 You want me far away from front-end development.
 I have even been a QA engineer and a manager.

-I like cloud computing but haven't had much professional experience.
+I like cloud computing but haven't had much professional experience with it.
 As a developer, I like that I can just use a message queue or a NoSQL database, rather than having to convince my employer to use one and having to go through a bake-off to see which we want to standardize on, blah, blah, blah.